KrystalZhang612/repli-flix-netflix-clone/README.md

 ```
 to test if everything works okay so far. <br/>
 ## ***4 main navigation bars in UI in Cocoa Touch Class Creation:***
+Create a new group for all controllers, name the folder of new group as [Controllers](https://github.com/KrystalZhang612/RepliFlix/tree/main/RepliFlix/Controllers). <br/>